 New Orleans is a treasure trove of history, culture, and legends…and while there are plenty of opportunities to explore the city on your own, sometimes you need some help from the pros.
 From carriage tours to swamp tours to ghost tours, we’ve got your guide to the best New Orleans tours for every type of traveler.

 Each neighborhood in New Orleans has something unique to offer.
 The French Quarter (or Vieux Carre) may be the most famous, but other neighborhoods such as the Treme, the Garden District, the Marigny/Bywater, and Bayou St. John are full of interesting stories and sights.

-Horse and carriage tours are also a great way to see the French Quarter; book through Royal Carriages.
+Horse and carriage tours are also a great way to see the French Quarter if walking isn’t really your thing but still want to be immersed in your surroundings; book through Royal Carriages.

 History and heritage tours

 New Orleans is one of the oldest cities in the United States, making it an ideal destination for history buffs.
 Historic New Orleans Tours offers some historic neighborhood tours and themed tours, including a music tour.
 Hidden History Tours offers great bus and walking options that allow visitors to explore the city’s rich African-American heritage.

 You probably don’t need to be told why culinary tours are a VIP experience in New Orleans.
 We are the only city in America with our own native cooking style: Creole cuisine.
 From gumbo to jambalaya to beignets, you’ll want to taste everything.
 New Orleans Culinary History Tours stop at iconic restaurants such as Antoine’s and Tujague’s.